 Make fires of any type for any reason in any area that is not properly equipped and designated to contain a fire.

-Use model rockets and remote-control model airplanes or drones in Scotia Parks and Open Space without prior written approval from the District's General Manager.
+Use model rockets and remote-control model airplanes or drones in District Parks and Open Spaces without prior written approval from the District's General Manager.

 SEC.
 2.08.
 POLLUTING WATERS OR DUMPING REFUSE PROHIBITED.